ecssiah/libgdx-and-jruby/README.md

 Adding A Camera and Tiled Map
 -----------------------------

-To get a Tiled map displayed on a basic game screen we first need to add one line to 'TestGame.rb'.
+To get a Tiled map displayed on a basic game screen we first need to add one line to TestGame.rb.

     def create()
       setScreen(GameScreen.new)
     end

-Now we need the GameScreen class.
+Now we need the GameScreen.rb class.
 I setup my '/src' directory like this.

     /src/logic
     /src/objects
     /src/util

-With TestGame sitting outside alone.
+With TestGame.rb sitting outside alone.

     /src/TestGame.rb

-Put the GameScreen script in '/objects'.
+Put the GameScreen.rb script in '/objects'.

     class GameScreen
       java_implements Screen